 We have some new National Park Service units as well to include the Buffalo National River, the first in America, the Central High National Historic Site and the William Jefferson Clinton Boyhood Home.

 The state’s aging Welcome Centers at our borders have largely been replaced, courtesy of the Arkansas Highway and Transportation Department, and two more will open soon, at West Memphis and Helena.

-Verizon Arena has gone into North Little Rock, and the river trail system in central Arkansas, which includes the Big Dam Bridge and the Two Rivers Bridge, has become a model to the country.
+Verizon Arena has gone into North Little Rock, and the river trail system in central Arkansas to include the Big Dam Bridge and the Two Rivers Bridge has become a model to the country.
 Garvan Woodland Gardens and the Winthrop Rockefeller center have come on line.
-The Arkansas Delta has gotten into the act featuring its history with places such as the restored Lakeport Plantation, the Hemingway-Pfeiffer house, and Johnny Cash’s boyhood home project at Dyess.
+The Arkansas Delta has gotten into the act featuring it’s history with places such as the restored Lakeport Plantation and the Hemingway-Pfeiffer house, and Johnny Cash’s boyhood home project at Dyess.